FRUIT PAINTING

 Internet

 Today, the internet is an integral part of American culture.
-Celebrities dominate social networks with displays of unattainable material excess and wealth, and influence ideas of what it means to be happy and successful.
-This harkens back to the idea of collage and the disorientation of the American public by overstimulation and an overexposure to idealized versions of reality that often become more real than reality itself.
-The internet renders violence and pornography trivial and promotes a culture where clicks of a mouse take precedence over newsworthyness.
-Empathy gets lost with the disintegration of informed judgements and comtemplation.
+Celebrities dominate social networks with displays of what it means to be happy and successful, through unattainable material excess.
+This harkens back to the idea of collage and the disorientation of the American public by overstimulation to contrived fantasies that become more real than reality itself.
+The internet renders violence and pornography trivial and promotes a culture where clicks of a mouse take precedence over newsworthy-ness.
+Empathy is lost within the disintegration of informed judgements and contemplation.
 Journalist Chris Hedges describes America as

 “a society awash in electronic hallucination… [which] confuses us about our identity and conditions us to choose the illusions of unachievable happiness that keep us from fighting back.”

 We live in an era where opinions are comparable to facts, science can be used to elucidate misleading statements that benefit corporate interests (i.e. climate change deniers), and censorship comes in the most clandestine forms.
-The force of money has dominated internet culture with advertising, social media influencers, and corporate, but the internet still remains open.
+Foucault would recognize it as the ultimate panopticon.
+The force of money has dominated internet culture with corporate influencers, but the internet still remains relatively open.
 It is a powerful tool for communication for all who have access to it and may be it's only chance to save itself from devouring the world.